Spanish Pronouns And Their Types Explained

 Spanish relative pronouns serve the purpose of linking two clauses that are originally in two separate sentences together.

-But check out the alternative, more fluid way of saying this:
+But the alternative, more fluid way of saying this would be:

 For the beautiful picture that I painted yesterday, I used watercolours.

-It’s that little word ‘that’ that has the power to make two sentences sound more natural.
+It’s that little word ‘that’ which has the power to make two sentences sound more natural.

 We use que in Spanish as a relative pronoun to join two clauses together.